 There is no one marketing algorithm that works for all legal professions, because each firm is unique.
 There is, however, one free and easy tool that everyone can use.

 Check fraud, particularly “check washing,” has increased significantly over the past year.
-Here are some tips to protect yourself from check washing.
+Here are some tips to protect yourself from this scam.

 Lawyers often take on too much.
 Regardless of how much we want to help, there are only so many hours in the day that we can dedicate to our jobs.
 Try some of these ways to better manage your calendar before things get out of control.